aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/defaultstylesettings/_index.md

 ```

-Gets/Sets the default standard font size for the workbook.
+Gets the default standard font size for the workbook.

 **Returns:**
 double